Originally published December 13, 2021

 Likewise, if you selected the wrong contribution year, you’ll likely need to reach out to your custodian to have them amend the tax year.

-The year may be over, but you still have until April 18, 2022, to contribute to your IRA for the 2021 tax year.
+The year may be coming to an end, but you still have until April 18, 2023, to contribute to your IRA for the 2022 tax year.
 And that could be a smart investment strategy.
-Particularly if you’re nearing the Roth IRA income limit and want to maximize your contributions over the remaining years you anticipate eligibility.
+Particularly if you’re nearing the income limit for Roth IRA contributions and want to maximize your contributions over the remaining years you anticipate being eligible.